SweetLovingLies/iwishyouroses/neocities/to-doPhone.md

 **!!!!!!!!
 Today !!!!!!!!**

-* Your Tome <---------- Easy?
-  * Write love letters that could appear in the Yandere shrine!
-    * Would require tagging system
+* Add an animation for notifications and when the onboarding is active!

   \
-  * Add export to PDF functionality
-  * Make modal to view notes
-  * Add Markdown support?
-  * Add FNAF Ref
-* Mellow
-  * See “mellow to-do.txt”
-  * Make custom emojis
-    * And maybe come up with more emotion ideas lol
-  * Finish the foreground animation
-  * Work on the log!
-    * 2 birds, 1 stone (also works for Your Tome)

 **!
 Whenever tf I feel like doing this !**

-* Add an animation for notifications and when the onboarding is active!
-* Bugfix the music app AGAIN
 * Conceptualize IdolLine logo
-* Your Tome <---------- Irritating
+* Your Tome <---------- Easy?
   * Write love letters that could appear in the Yandere shrine!
     * Would require tagging system (indexedDB)

       \
   * Add export to PDF functionality
   * Make modal to view notes
   * Add Markdown support?